alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 entropy is just another name for information to describe a system.

 > If information is always increasing,
-> there is no way that a computer can simulate the whole Universe.
+> there is no way that a computer can simulate the whole universe.
 > No matter how big it is made,
 > **at some point any computer will run out of information storage**.